Abdeddine/Approximate_randomization_test/README.md

 ```
 # Plotting
 If you are comparing multiple models, the code will plot the p-values and save the plot in the "Plotting" repository.
+## Contact
+For any questions or feedback, please feel free to reach out to us at Abderrafiabdeddine@gmail.com.